Is your eczema cream making your eczema worse

 1. Manuka Honey

 Honey in itself has been used for centuries to treat a variety of conditions.
 Besides protecting against bacteria, honey also stimulates the production of immune cells that repair damaged tissues.
+Manuka honey in particular contains hydrogen peroxide, which is a potent antibacterial agent and methylglyoxal, which also has antibacterial effects.

 1. Aloe Vera